-Just remember, buying a dive computer straight away is not essential.
-These can be hired from dive shops until you're ready to buy one of your own.
+Buying a dive computer as soon as you're certified is not essential.
+Dive computers can be hired from dive shops until you're ready to buy one of your own.

 All dive computers are suitable for beginners, and also for virtually all Recreational diving.

 All you really need to do is work out your budget and what features you really want, and then just go for it.

 Consider Your Budget

 The first consideration is usually your budget.
 The higher your budget, the more features the dive computer will have.
 The prices of popular entry level dive computers start around $200 and go through to the mid to high $300's.